tailwindlabs/tailwindcss.com/source/docs/preflight.blade.md

 @@tailwind utilities;
 ```

-While most of the styles in Preflight are meant to go unnoticed — they simply make things behave more like you'd expect them to — some are more opinionated and can be surprising when you first encounter them.
+While most of the styles in Preflight are meant to go unnoticed — they are designed to make things behave more like you'd expect them to — some are more opinionated and can be surprising when you first encounter them.

 For a complete reference of all the styles applied by Preflight, [see the stylesheet](https://unpkg.com/tailwindcss/dist/base.css).